Save $99 on eero Pro 6 + Install. Use Code EEROINSTALL

 What Is an LED TV?

-Technically, an LED (light-emitting diode) TV is just an LCD TV, except that it uses LED lights as the backlight instead of fluorescent tubes.
-Since the LED lights are much smaller, these TVs are thinner, more energy-efficient, and deliver much better contrast than older LCD TVs.
+LED (light-emitting diode) TVs are simply a newer version of LCD TVs that use little LED lights as the backlight instead of old fluorescent tubes.
+Since these LED lights are much smaller, these types of displays can be thinner and provide better contrast than LCD TVs.

 (Image Source: Sony)

-The newest LED TVs use a technology called full-array local dimming, which divides the backlights into zones that can be controlled individually.
-This helps to keep the dark parts of an image dark and the light parts light.
-The more local dimming zones a TV has, the better the contrast will be.
+If you’re going to buy an LED TV these days, you should look for one that features “full-array local dimming.”
+This technology divides all the LED backlights into different “zones,” each of which can be controlled to keep the dark parts of an image dark and the light parts light.
+The more local dimming zones a TV has, the better the picture quality will be.

 What Is a QLED TV?

-A QLED TV is a type of LED TV that uses a quantum-dot layer in between the backlight and the LCD panel.
+A QLED TV is a type of LED TV that has an extra quantum-dot layer between the backlight and the LCD panel.
 When light hits these microscopic quantum dots, it produces brighter colors that are more heavily saturated than traditional LED TVs.

 (Image Source: TCL)